On the Origins of the Oceanic Ultraviolet Catastrophe: Local vs scale-separated contributions to the energy fluxes

 that will be explained in more detail in Sec.~\ref{sec:ID}.
 The flux due to ID (red areas of Fig. \ref{fig:1}, panels {\bf C} and {\bf F}) is therefore given explicitely by (minus) the term in round brackets in Eq.~\eqref{eq:IDrhs}.
 Supplementing the numerical integration of the local interactions by the exact analytical integration of the ID singularities, one obtains:

+\gd{We point the reader to the Appendix for details of the calculation}.
 The computation is performed in horizontal wavenumber variables (vertical wavenumbers are bounded to the horizontal via the resonant conditions, see Sec. \ref{sec:WKE}), and we estimate that the power series upon which the ID leading-order approximation is based holds for points with $k/k_{\max}>(1+\epsilon)^{-1},\, \epsilon\simeq1/16$.
 This is what delimits the red ID region in Fig.~\ref{fig:1}{\bf C}.
 The ID asymptotics establish that the scattering of point $(k,m)$ via ID interaction results into a point $(k(1+O(\epsilon)), m(1+O(\sqrt{\epsilon})))$, for $\epsilon \ll1$, as represented in Fig.~\ref{fig:1}{\bf D}.
 With the due changes of variables, this implies that the ID region for vertical transport is given by the red area in Fig.~\ref{fig:1}{\bf F}.
-Therefore, we can now interpret both transfer integrals $C_\h$ and $C_\v$ as given by an ID contribution and by a {\it local} contribution.
+Therefore, we can now interpret both transfer integrals $C_\h$ and $C_\v$ as given by \gd{a {\it scale-separated} contribution (dominated by the ID process)} and by a {\it local} contribution.
 In particular, the horizontal transport contribution is about $96.9\%$ local, $3.1\%$ ID, and the vertical transport contribution is about $89.9\%$ local, $10.1\%$ ID.

 Taking into account all interactions and the explicit expressions of $V_0$ and $A$, Eq. \eqref{eq:transfer} can be rewritten as